XinLi-zn/Tracking-detection-papers/Detection-papers.md

      <img src="imgs/det/DINO.png" width = "455" height = "241" alt="DINO" align=center />

     - Key points:
-         - A contrastive way for denoising training, a mixed query selection method for anchor initialization, and a forward twice scheme fo box prediction.
+         - A contrastive way for denoising training, a mixed query selection method for anchor initialization, and a forward twice scheme for box prediction.
     - Performance:
          - 63.2 AP on COCO val2017 with a SiwnL backbone
          - 63.3 AP on test-dev